brucefan1983/CUDA-Programming/src/02-thread-organization/readme.md

 ## 2.4 Headers in CUDA

 When using `nvcc` to compile a `.cu` source file, some CUDA related headers, such as `<cuda.h>` and `<cuda_runtime.h>` will be automatically inluded.
 In this book, we deal with pure CUDA code: all the source files will be `.cu` files and we only use `nvcc` to compile them.
-We therefore do not bother to figure out what headers are needed to include.
-I might extend this book by considering using mixed `.cu` and `.cpp` files for a program in a future version of this book.
+We therefore do not bother to figure out what headers are needed.
+I might extend this book by considering using mixed `.cu` and `.cpp` files for a program in a future version.

 ## 2.5 Using `nvcc` to compile CUDA programs